Subscribers API

 ## Subscriber Sync Checklist

-A reliable subscriber sync is more than a single request.
-Decide how the integration will handle duplicates, missing emails, tag mapping, retry behavior, and partial failures before turning it on for real subscriber data.
+A reliable subscriber sync needs more than one request.
+Before you turn on the sync for real subscriber data, decide how the integration will handle duplicate subscribers, missing email addresses, tag mapping, retry behavior, and partial failures.

-When importing a large subscriber list, use the async import job API instead of sending thousands of single upsert calls from a tight loop.
-Use single upserts for event-like changes such as one signup, one CRM update, or one checkout.
+When you import a large subscriber list, use the async import job API instead of sending thousands of single upsert calls in a tight loop.
+Use single upserts for event-like changes, such as one signup, one CRM update, or one checkout.

-- Normalize emails in your source system before sending them, but let Mailrith's response be the final saved result.
+- Normalize email addresses in your source system before sending them, but treat Mailrith's response as the final saved subscriber record.

-- Skip records with no valid email address instead of creating incomplete subscribers.
+- Skip source records with no valid email address instead of creating incomplete subscribers.

-- Map source tags and fields before a migration so you do not create confusing duplicate labels.
+- Map source tags and fields before a migration so the migration does not create confusing duplicate labels.

-- Use cursor pagination when reading subscribers back for verification.
+- Use cursor pagination when you read subscribers back for verification.

 - Avoid logging full subscriber payloads in systems where personal data does not belong.